.NET HELP

 Introduction to IronPDF in C# Projects

-IronPDF is a versatile library for C# developers that allows you to create, edit, and extract PDF documents within .NET applications.
+IronPDF is a versatile library for C# developers that allows you to create, edit, and extract PDF content within .NET applications.
 This library stands out due to its ease of use and its ability to seamlessly integrate PDF functionalities into any .NET project.

 using IronPdf;